When Is the Best Time

 Read our detailed guide to find out the best time to visit Watkins Glen State Park and enjoy the spectacular views of the Gorge Trail without the massive crowds.

 Additionally, you'll find a great review and tips by a local, as well as 10 Must-Know Tips (scroll down), 9 Photography Tips, and 5 Nearby Activities (at the end of this article).
 This Watkins Glen State Park guide answers every one of your questions and has received a huge update in 2020.
 Don't forget to check out our hotel tips below.

 Nearby Tip: We highly recommend visiting the nearby Niagara Falls as well.
-It's a short 3-hour drive from here (Google Maps Route: Watkins Glen State Park to Niagara Falls).
-Check out our brand new visiting guide: Niagara Falls Tips and Monthly Guide - A must-visit when in the state of New York
+It’s a comfortable 3-hour drive from here (Google Maps Route: Watkins Glen State Park to Niagara Falls).
+Check out our brand new visiting guide: Niagara Falls Tips and Monthly Guide – A must-visit when in the state of New York

 Update 2021: The Gorge Trail is open since May 15 this year.
 The Gorge Trail is fully accessible up to the top (Mile Point).
 However, only one-way walking is allowed and social distancing rules apply.
 You'll be walking back via the Indian Trail (North Rim).
 Check our trail descriptions in this article.
 UPDATE May 29: The shuttle is operating again!
 Also, the north entrance (read our entrance descriptions below) is open as well.
 Tip: You can park at the north entrance, take the shuttle down, then walk up the Gorge Trail and be right at your car after the hike.

 Also, bring a face mask as it's required when being indoors.
 Follow our 'How to avoid the crowd tips' below to ensure, that you can access the Gorge Trail.
 During busy times it might become difficult to 'get in!

 - Camping via reservation only

 Highlights (Gorge Trail - Flow - Fall Foliage)